wincent/wincent/README.md

 * Turn Caps Lock on by tapping both Shift keys simultaneously (turn it off by tapping either Shift key on its own).
 * Adds a "SpaceFN" layer that can be activated by holding down Space while hitting other keys; I use this to make the cursor keys available on or near the home row in any app.
 * Make the YubiKey work with the Colemak keyboard layout.
+* Makes the function keys on my external Realforce keyboard behave like the "media" keys on Apple's keyboards.

 ## Dependencies